martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 ```

 :::danger deletion is dangerous
 Deleting a group is an <u>**irreversible**</u> operation.
-Although, Tharsis will try to prevent a deletion where nested groups / workspaces are present, an option to forcefully delete may be introduced in the near future to override that behavior.
+Although, Tharsis will try to prevent a deletion where nested groups / workspaces are present, the `--force` option will override that behavior.

 Proceed with **extreme** caution as force deletion **permanently** removes <u>**ALL**</u> nested groups and/or workspaces with their associated deployment states.
 If unsure, **do not** proceed.
 :::